Volunteer in China:

 English Teacher

 Chinese students enjoy team games and competitions.
-You may have text books to support you in planning lessons, but you can also use role play, songs and word games help students practice the language they have learnt in other lessons.
-Volunteers in China are regarded as teachers, not students, and having Lattitude volunteers in their school is considered by students to be an exceptional privilege.
+You may have text books to support you in planning lessons, but you can also use role play and songs and word games which help students practice the language they have learnt in other lessons.
+Volunteers in China are regarded as teachers, not students, and having Lattitude Global Volunteering volunteers in their school is considered a privilege by students.

-There is huge demand in China to learn English and volunteers are very popular and as such treated very well.
-Furthermore there is plenty of opportunity for volunteers to get involved with other aspects of the school life, such as joining the teacher football team or other clubs.
+There is a huge demand and need in China to learn English and as a result volunteers are very popular and treated very well.
+There are also opportunities for volunteers to get involved with other aspects of school life, such as joining the teacher football team or other clubs.

-The schools Lattitude works with In China are generally very large and as such there will always be activities going on that will keep you busy!
+The schools Lattitude Global Volunteering work with In China are generally very large and as such there will always be activities going on that will keep you busy!

 Placement details